Aubameyang signed da ting! New contract means Arsenal ace can become a club legend like Henry & Wright | Goal.com

 He led Arsenal to their first trophy in the post-Arsene Wenger era last month, adding to the two goals he scored in the FA Cup semi-final win against Manchester City with both in the 2-1 success against Chelsea in the final.

-He then scored the penalty to win Arsenal the Community Shield against Liverpool a few weeks later having also netted his side's goal in the 1-1 draw during the 90 minutes.
+He then scored the penalty to win Arsenal the Community Shield against Liverpool a few weeks later, having also netted during normal time.

 And now, having committed his future to the club, he has set his sights on ensuring he is remembered alongside some of the all-time greats.